natebarksdale/natebarksdale.github.io/src/content/blog/2009-09-16-garbage-is-spiritual.md

 ---
 author: Nate Barksdale
 pubDatetime: 2009-09-16
-modDatetime: 2009-09-16
+modDatetime: 2025-03-10T19:38:37Z
 title: garbage is spiritual
 slug: garbage-is-spiritual
 featured: false
 draft: false
 description: A.R.
 Ammons reflects on the spiritual significance of garbage and its role in our lives.
-garbage is spiritual, believable enough

-to get our attention, getting in the way, piling
-up, stinking, turning brooks brownish and

-creamy white: what else deflects us from the
-errors of our illusionary ways, not a temptation

-to trashlessness, that is too far off, and,
-anyway, unimaginable, unrealistic
 emoji: 🗑️
 tags:
   - ♻️ Repurposing
   - 🌀 Complexity
   - 🌍 Environment
   - 💡 Ideas
 haiku: |
   Piles of distraction,
   Stinking truths of our lives grow,
   Beauty in the mess.
-coordinates: [40.7128,-74.0060]
+coordinates: [40.7128, -74.0060]
 ---

 garbage has to be the poem of our time because